SyedZakirHossain/SyedZakirHossain/README.md

 ### Gratitude to Mr Joel Spolsky and Mr Jeff Atwood for creating Stackoverflow in 2008.
-### Even today it is very helpful.
-In other words sometimes live saver to millions of programmers.
-Thanks.

 ### Hi there 👋, My name is Syed Zakir Hossain.
 You can call me Zakir.
 ####  Interested in 💞️Fire detection with AI and instant multi-functional response system. 💞️ Full stack web development [Python - Django -DRF - Kivy -PostgreSQL], 💞️  💞️